mahatabul/Competitive-Programming/README.md

-# Codeforces_submission
+# Competitive Programming

-This repository contains my solutions to various problems from [Codeforces](https://codeforces.com/).
-Each solution is implemented in C++/Python and is organized by problem code .
-My codeforces handle (https://codeforces.com/profile/Md-Mahatabul-Islam) .
+This repository contains my solutions to various problems from Codeforces, AtCoder, and various other sites.
+Each solution is implemented in C++/Python and is organized by problem code.
+My Codeforces handle is Md-Mahatabul-Islam[https://codeforces.com/profile/Md-Mahatabul-Islam] and Atcoder handle Mahatabul_Islam[https://atcoder.jp/users/Mahatabul_Islam]

 ## Repository Structure